+86 1510-529-7925 [email protected]

 Some Fujifilm Xf lens I will be comparing this lens too.

-Now on to the big question.
-How does this lens render and more importantly, how does it compare to some other lens that is similar to it?
-This is a tough question to answer.
-But I will try my best to answer it by comparing it to three other lenses in the Fuji lineup, which will be the Fujifilm 10-24mm F4, the Fujifilm 18-55mm 2.8-4 and the Fujifilm 27mm f2.8 pancake lens.
+Now on to the big question: How does this lens render, and more importantly, how does it compare to some other lenses that are similar to it?
+This is a tough question to answer, but I will try my best by comparing it to three other lenses in the Fuji lineup: the Fujifilm 10-24mm f/4, the Fujifilm 18-55mm f/2.8-4, and the Fujifilm 27mm f/2.8 pancake lens.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review